ZjzMisaka/CSGOTacticSimulator/README.md

 ## Watch DEMO&POV
 - Enter the path of the demo file into the file input box to load the demo file.
 - You can choose to watch a round or watch all rounds.
+- You can extract the voice in demo.
 - Press the CapsLock key to view the information panel.
 - Press CapsLock + LeftShift key to switch to the scoreboard.
 - Click the character point on the left map when running the demo then you can watch the pov corresponding to the current time.